erlandsson-tavelsas/iot-lnu/README.md

         # Read values one by one and convert them to floats
         # Could be more efficient by reading them all at the same time
-        # as these might causing the double-taps at smaller intervals between reads
+        # as reading the them one by one might causing the double-taps at smaller intervals between reads
         lat = float(l76.gps_message('GGA',debug=False)['Latitude'])
         long = float(l76.gps_message('GGA',debug=False)['Longitude'])
         sv = float(l76.gps_message('GGA',debug=False)['NumberOfSV'])